leonardo-couto/nodejs-installer-plugin/README.md

 nodejs-installer-plugin
 =======================

-Node.js and Npm installer plugin for Maven running on Linux
+Node.js and npm installer plugin for Maven running on Linux or MacOS